gzvvyx/pv179-project/README.md

 - Registration in MVC: `AddIdentity<User, IdentityRole>()` + `AddEntityFrameworkStores<AppDbContext>()` + `AddDefaultTokenProviders()`
 - Email sender: `IEmailSender` registered (development stub in `MVC.Services.EmailSender`)
 - Docs: https://learn.microsoft.com/aspnet/core/security/authentication/identity

+### Admin Interface
+The platform includes a dedicated admin interface for advanced management and administration tasks.
+Administrators can:

+- **User management:** Manage users, assign and change roles, and reset user passwords.
+- **Order management:** View, edit, and manage all orders across the platform.
+- **Playlist management:** Create, edit, and delete playlists.
+- **Video management:** Manage videos, including editing, approving, or removing content.
+- **Subscription management:** Oversee and manage user subscriptions.
+- **Gift card management:** Create, edit, and delete gift cards; generate and remove gift card codes.
+- **Category management:** Create, edit, and delete video categories.

+The admin interface is accessible only to users with administrative privileges and provides a secure environment for platform maintenance and oversight.

 ### Architecture
 The project is divided into several layers, each with its own clear purpose: